 41: Avoid Snoozing Your Alarm

 This is a tough one, and most of us are guilty of it.
-Whether you snooze your alarm for one 9-minute cycle or an hour or more, you’re not doing yourself any favors, and you’re not getting any more sleep.
+Whether you snooze your alarm for one 9-minute cycle or an hour or more, you’re not getting any more restful sleep.
 In fact, you’re likely to wake up more tired than if you didn’t snooze at all.

 In essence, each time the alarm goes off, the body thinks it’s time to get up.
-But then each time you press snooze, you’ve signaled that it’s a false alarm, and your body has no idea what to expect.
+However, each time you press snooze, you’ve signaled that it’s a false alarm, and your body has no idea what to expect.
 When the buzzer goes off each time, you feel groggier.
-So, again you’re not helping the situation or your sleep.

-If you’re a habitual snoozer, you can do the tried and true technique of putting your alarm clock or smartphone on the other side of the room, which forces you to get up and turn off the alarm.
+If you’re a habitual snoozer, you can put your alarm clock or smartphone on the other side of the room, which forces you to get up and turn off the alarm.
 The obvious problem with this approach is that nothing is stopping you from walking back over to your bed and climbing right back in.
-That’s what I can sometimes be guilty of even though I know better.

 Here’s what to do: